 Claire Gillo and the AP team pick the best instant cameras and printers on the market, from Polaroid, Fujifilm Instax, Kodak and more.

-We love instant photography at AP, and our team regularly test and review the best instant cameras – one of our writers recently explored why the Instax mini 8 is a lot more than just a toy.
+We love instant photography at AP, and our team regularly test and review the best instant cameras – one of our writers recently reviewed the new Instax Wide 400.
 As such, we’ve had a few debates among staff in putting this list of the best instant cameras and printers together, but as a result, there should be options for all stripes of instant shooter.

 For more knockabout analogue fun, you can also check out our guide to the best disposable film cameras.
 Or for something more high-end, we have a guide to the best fixed lens 35mm film cameras.
 But for now, let’s get into what you’re looking for when you buy the best instant cameras and printers.